 Peace lilies do not need a lot of fertilizer.
 Apply a slow release fertilizer in the spring.
 Do not fertilize in the winter.

 Peace lilies grown indoors usually only flower once or twice a year, starting in the spring.
 If your plant is not blooming, move it into a brighter room.
 It may not be getting enough light.

 Peace lilies like to be a little pot bound which means that the roots completely fill the container.
 Eventually the plants will outgrow their pot and need to be repotted.
 You can merely repot into a larger container or you can use this as an opportunity to divide your plant.

 Carefully remove the plant from its pot.
 Gently pry apart the stems into 2 or 3 clumps.
+Make sure that each clump has roots.
 Repot those clumps into their own containers.